Large wall mirrors: How to order custom wall mirrors for your gym or dance studio

 Safety-backed mirrors are essential for safety, as in the event that a mirror is smashed or cracked, the broken glass will remain in place, helping to prevent injuries.

-Choose where to position your gym mirror
+Choose where to position your custom gym mirror

 Choosing the best position for your gym or dance studio mirror depends on a number of factors.